Skip to content

 EV chargers are still included in:

-• Hysteresis metrics such as shed -> restore and restore -> setback
+• Hysteresis metrics such as internal shed -> restore and restore -> setback cycles

 • Penalty metrics such as penalty bump count, current penalty level, and max penalty level seen